kontera-technologies/nutcracker-graphite/README.md

 [Nutcracker](https://github.com/kontera-technologies/nutcracker) plugin for sending cluster data to Graphite

-### DISCLAIMER
+### Disclaimer
-this is still a work in progress...
+this project is still in its early stages, so things could be a little buggy, if you find one, feel free to [report](https://github.com/kontera-technologies/nutcracker-graphite/issues) it.

 ## Dependencies
 - ruby 1.9+